Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Proposed Augmented LRFS

-Similar to $X$ and $\mathbf{X}$, we also call $\mathsf{X}$ as a multi-target state, since it also describes the multi-state of multiple targets.
-By integrating the augmented label $\rho$ into the multi-target state, one can find that the group attribute information has been incorporated, making possible infer the dynamic state, the identity and group attribute information of individual targets.
-The intensive analysis will be presented in sections 3-4.
+Similar to $X$ and $\mathbf{X}$, we also call $\mathsf{X}$ as a multi-object state, since it also describes the multi-state of multiple objects.
+By integrating the augmented label $\rho$ into the multi-object state, one can find that the group attribute information has been incorporated, making possible infer the dynamic state, the identity and group attribute information of individual objects.